Are You Whole Or Only Partly Whole?

 Israel’s Unbelief.

-To have been chosen to just be in the Jewish lineage… what a privilege it was!
+To have been chosen to just be in the Jewish lineage… what a privilege it was and still is!

-Romans 9:30-32 talks of how the Jews pursued a law of righteousness (being right with God) and were not able to attain it, but how the Gentiles obtained righteousness because of their faith.
+Romans 9:30-32 talks of how the Jews pursued a law of righteousness and were not able to attain it, but how the Gentiles obtained righteousness because of their faith.
 It states how the Jews thought they’d be able to attain it for themselves by their works.
 Again, why would we need Jesus Christ if we could get to heaven by something we ourselves could do?
 Romans chapter 11 talks of the remnant of Israel.
-Verses 5-7 states, “So too, at the present time there is a remnant chosen by grace.
-And if by grace, then it is no longer by works; if it were, grace would no longer be grace.
+Verses 5-7 states, ‘Even so then at this present time also there is a remnant according to the election of grace.
+And if by grace, then is it no more of works: otherwise grace is no more grace.
+But if it be of works, then is it no more grace: otherwise work is no more work.
 What then?
-What Israel sought so earnestly it did not obtain, but the elect did.
-The others were hardened,…”
+Israel hath not obtained that which he seeketh for: but the election hath obtained it, and the rest were blinded.’

-Galatians 3:23-25 says, “Before this faith came, we were held prisoners by the law, locked up until faith should be revealed.
-So the law was put in charge to lead us to Christ (so that we could see our sin) that we might be justified by faith.
-Now that faith has come, we are no longer under the supervision of the law.”
-Galatians 3:29 states, “If you belong to Christ, then you are Abraham’s seed, and heirs according to the promise.”
+Galatians 3:23-26 says, ‘But before faith came, we were kept under the law, shut up unto the faith which should afterwards be revealed.
+Wherefore the law was our schoolmaster to bring us unto Christ, that we might be justified by faith.
+But after that faith is come, we are no longer under a schoolmaster.
+For ye are all the children of God by faith in Christ Jesus.’
+Galatians 3:29 states, ‘And if ye be Christ’s, then are ye Abraham’s seed, and heirs according to the promise.’

 Jesus Christ is the new covenant.
 Given to us as a free gift from God the Father above.
 He is the Lamb of God who takes away the sins of the world.
 Only by God’s grace through faith can you receive him if you want to be born again from above.
 Repent and trust in him.
 Ask him to help you to understand.

-You will know if you have truly received Jesus Christ as your savior as he gives you the Holy Spirit to guide you in this new life.
-You will have a new purpose along with new eyes to see, new ears to hear, and a deep faith that pleases God!
+You will know if you have truly received Jesus Christ as your savior as he gives you the Holy Spirit to guide and give you direction in this new life.
+Stay in the word of God to be continually fed, you will need this!
+And you will have a new purpose along with new eyes to see, new ears to hear, and a deep faith that pleases God!
 Praise Jesus!
-Also most important, continue in God’s holy word.
 His word is true life.
 Praise God!

 Whether you are a Jew or a Gentile, Jesus Christ is coming back one day!

-Jesus Christ is like a buoy that keeps you afloat, his words warning us of a danger so we don’t go too close, but stay where it is safe.
-Like a parent concerned for a child.
+Jesus Christ is like a buoy that keeps you afloat, his words (think the KJV bible, not the kind that are unbiblical – yes there are many heretical ones out there now folks!) are navigation tools warning us of a danger and other hazards, keeping you where it is safe under his care.
+Like a very caring parent concerned for their child.

-Remember Jesus can be your buoy out there in the ocean, a symbol and a hope for you!
+Remember Jesus can be your buoy and light out there in the ocean of life!
+He has all our answers.

 Whether you are a Jew or a Gentile, Jesus if coming back one day!